News

 Climate as a Protagonist in War is an long term project which will consist of various incarnations; such as essays, performance lectures, multimedia artworks and more.

-Part of: IDK Umweltdenken
+IDK Umweltdenken colloquium 2022

 Modern Candor